 Examples of services not to report:

-- Follow-up care that is part of discharge planning or is primarily designed to avoid readmissions penalties or in other ways financially benefit the organization.
+- Follow-up care that is part of standard discharge planning or is primarily designed to avoid readmissions penalties or in other ways financially benefit the organization.

 - Taxi vouchers and other transportation with a primary purpose to increase revenue for the hospital, such as transporting insured seniors from a community retirement center.